codebyMai/art-shop/README.md

 </details>

 ### Footer
-Contains social media links, contact and subscription link.
+Contains social media links ( linking to main pages as Maria does not have the accounts yet), contact and subscription link.
 <details><summary>Footer</summary>
 <img src="readme_img/footer.png">
 </details>